 The GDPR requires us to rely on one or more lawful ground to process your personal information.
 These are the grounds we consider relevant:

 Processing is necessary for the purpose of the legitimate interest pursued by us or a third party, except where your rights as a data subject override our legitimate interest.

 The legitimate interest we rely on are:

-- To fulfil the charitable purpose of Sue Ryder as a health and social care provider.
-If we are unable to process your personal data we will be unable to provide you with the services you need and we will not be able to meet our contractual obligations with our commissioners (CCGs and Local Authorities) or meet our legal obligations with our regulators (CQC).
+- to fulfil the charitable purpose of Sue Ryder as a health and social care provider.
+If we are unable to process your personal data we will be unable to provide you with the services you need and we will not be able to meet our contractual obligations with our commissioners (CCGs and Local Authorities) or meet out legal obligations with our regulators (CQC).

-- To safeguard the health and safety of our visitors, service users and sites.
+- the health and safety of our visitors, service users and sites.

 - In limited circumstances, with your explicit consent (as mentioned above)